 - Free trial

-CyberGhost has a very impressive list of security features that are essential for browsing the dark web.
+CyberGhost — another great VPN for Hackers — has a very impressive list of security features that are essential for browsing the dark web.
 For example, you can block online trackers, malicious websites and online ads, as well as force-enable HTTPS (secure browser URLs).

 Your connection is encrypted with AES 256-bit, plus it offers DNS leak protection and a no-logs policy.
 The company accepts Bitcoin for payments, so you can keep your identity really secure.

-CyberGhost has more than 6,000 servers worldwide, and you can try them out with its one-day free trial.
+CyberGhost has around 7,800 servers worldwide, and you can try them out with its one-day free trial.
 If you think you need more time to determine if CyberGhost is the VPN for you, its 45-day money-back guarantee should help you out.

 - Pricing: $6.67 per month (when billed annually)